A Sneaker Server: When to Use and Where to Get One

 Sneaker servers make copping more efficient.
 But do you need one?

 If you’re serious about sneaker copping, a sneaker server can be your sneaker bot’s best friend.
 But you don’t always need one.
 And sometimes, it can even hurt your chances at copping shoes.
-Don’t worry if you’re confused – this article will teach you all about sneaker servers, where to get them, and if you need a sneaker server at all.
+Don’t worry if you’re confused – this article will teach you all about sneaker servers, where to get them, and if you need a server at all.
 Let’s get started!

 - What Is a Sneaker Server?

-- Why Use Sneaker Servers?
+- Why Use Servers for Sneaker Bots?

 - What Location for Sneaker Servers?